Harvey Diamond

 A student of Lennie Tristano through Tristano's last decade, Harvey has performed with NEA Jazz Masters Sheila Jordan, Dave Liebman, and Art Farmer, and also with many other great musicians including Charles Neville, Herb Pomeroy, Harvie S, John Scofield, John Abercrombie, George Mraz, Jay Clayton, Joe Hunt, Don Alias, Billy Drummond, Francisco Mela, Jason Palmer, Cameron Brown, Marc Johnson, and Marcus McLaurine.
 After decades of patience by his fans, he has finally released some recordings, including It Could Happen To You (Apple Music) with Domenic Landolf, Arne Huber and Jorge Rossy (2019); Look Up For Down with Hannah Rose Diamond, Jamie MacDonald, and Claire Arenius (2019); Fair Weather with Cameron Brown (2018); and The Harvey Diamond Trio (Amazon, Apple Music) with Marcus McLaurine and Satoshi Takeishi (2015).
 His performances at Mezzrow are archived at SmallsLive.

-He has performed at New York's Mezzrow, Kitano, Apollo Theater, The Drawing Room, the Cornelia Street Cafe and The Stone; Basel's bird's eye jazz club and with Domenic Landolf, Roberto Koch, and Jorge Rossy at Roche 'n' Jazz; Berlin's Club A-Trane; Minneapolis' Crooners Lounge; Boston's Regattabar, Scullers, Ryles, Mandorla Music Series, and Acton Jazz Café; the Vermont Jazz Center and many others venues.
+Over the years, he has performed across the U.S. and in Europe.
+He has performed at New York's Mezzrow, Kitano, Apollo Theater, Bar Bayeux, The Drawing Room, the Cornelia Street Cafe and The Stone; Basel's bird's eye jazz club and with Domenic Landolf, Roberto Koch, and Jorge Rossy at Roche 'n' Jazz; Berlin's Club A-Trane; Minneapolis' Crooners Lounge; Boston's Regattabar, Scullers, Ryles, Mandorla Music Series, and Acton Jazz Café; the Vermont Jazz Center and many others venues.
 He has been a guest on WGBH Radio on Eric Jackson's Show Eric in the Evening and at the Lennie Tristano Symposium for two years, including this perfomance at the 2007 Lennie Tristano Symposium.
 He has performed at the Boston Globe Jazz Festival, was the featured pianist at MIT's Herb Pomeroy First Memorial Concert, and at the New Hampshire Jazz Festival with Sheila Jordan.

 Harvey Diamond is also a revered teacher in the US and in Europe.
 He has been on the faculty of the Vermont Jazz Center since 2003; has done workshops at the Royal Conservatoire The Hague; Boston University; University of Massachusetts, Lowell; and at the University of Southern Mississippi, Hattiesburg, Mississippi.
 As a private teacher, he carries the legacy of his teacher Lennie Tristano.
 He teaches piano as well as jazz and improvisation for all instruments and voice.
 He currently has openings.
 He can be reached by phone at 617-308-9405.